How to Get a Pest Control Technician License in Maryland

 Tips for Success

-• Budget approximately $1,800 for your Maryland license: This includes $100 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,800 for your Maryland license: This includes $100 in application fees, no exam fee, and education costs.
 Once licensed, plan for $100 in renewal fees every 2 years.

 Frequently Asked Questions